jmcnally17/tictactoe-java/README.md

 git clone https://github.com/jmcnally17/tictactoe-java.git
 ```

-If you want to compile the code yourself, you can do so using [Maven](https://maven.apache.org/) (one of Java's build automation tools), which can be installed via Homebrew.
+To compile the code, you can do so using [Maven](https://maven.apache.org/) (one of Java's build automation tools), which can be installed via Homebrew.
 However, you will need to install the Java Development Kit (JDK) first, which can also be installed via Homebrew.
 Install and then link it by running

 ```
 brew install java